Gift Ideas for Foster and Adopted Children

 So what does work?

-Doing things our way and in a way that works for our family has required some creativity over the years.
-I wouldn’t trade it for anything, though.
-Through it, we have been able to reclaim some of the genuine fun and excitement of these celebrations.
-So, let’s talk about what does work.
+By doing thing our own way, we have been able to reclaim some of the genuine fun and excitement of these celebrations, especially birthdays and Christmas!
+So, let’s talk about what we’ve found that does work.

 Keep it Simple